xvitaly/srcrepair/docs/source/fps-configs.rst

 If safe clean is enabled (green light in status bar), backup will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.

-.. index:: FPS-configs, FPS-configs known issues, missing voice chat, missing sprays
+.. index:: known issues with FPS-configs, missing voice chat, missing sprays
 .. _fps-troubleshooting:

 Known issues with FPS-configs